ValeevGroup/tiledarray/INSTALL.md

     an [open-source](https://www.threadingbuildingblocks.org/) form

 Optional prerequisites:
-- CUDA compiler and runtime -- for execution on CUDA-enabled accelerators.
+- [CUDA](https://developer.nvidia.com/cuda-zone) compiler and runtime -- for execution on CUDA-enabled accelerators.
 CUDA 9 and 10 have been tested.
 Support for CUDA also requires the following additional prerequisites, both of which will be built and installed automatically if missing:
   - [cuTT](github.com/ValeevGroup/cutt) -- CUDA transpose library; note that our fork of the [original cuTT repo](github.com/ap-hynninen/cutt) is required to provide thread-safety (tag 02152734bc534b74e2d0160d12bb73111bb6ffb4).
   - [Umpire](github.com/LLNL/Umpire) -- portable memory manager for heterogeneous platforms (tag f04abd1dd038c84262915a493d8f78576bb80fd0).
-- Doxygen -- for building documentation (version 1.8.12 or later).
+- [Doxygen](http://www.doxygen.nl/) -- for building documentation (version 1.8.12 or later).
+- [ScaLAPACK](http://www.netlib.org/scalapack/) -- a distributed-memory linear algebra package.
+If detected, the following C++ components will also be sought and downloaded, if missing:
+  - [blacspp](https://github.com/wavefunction91/blacspp.git) -- a modern C++ (C++17) wrapper for BLACS (tag bf80f3c74283ddfb9569e4ce48934e9601f3b86a)
+  - [scalapackpp](https://github.com/wavefunction91/scalapackpp.git) -- a modern C++ (C++17) wrapper for ScaLAPACK (tag 321b6fc8749fd020042fd1d75cb2292613cec178)

 Most of the dependencies (except for MADNESS) can be installed with a package manager, such as Homebrew on OS X or apt-get on Debian Linux distributions;